 Our Sunday services also include a Lesson for Young Christians, a conversation between the children and the pastor, specifically designed to introduce biblical themes.
 These themes are further explored in our Children’s and Youth Worship programs, which take place while the sermon is being preached.
 The children and youth return to the Sanctuary to be with their families to receive Communion.

 Music is an important part of worship at MAPC.
 Hymns and songs from the Taizé and Iona traditions are sung at both the 9 am and 11:15 am services with the support of the church’s fine Casavant pipe organ.
 The 11:15 am service includes anthems sung by the Church Choir during the Offering and during the distribution of Communion.
 You can view a list of the music to be sung on our Liturgical Choral Music from September 2015 to May 2016 (pdf).
 The 9 am services include a professional quartet of singers who help lead the congregational singing.

 Following these services, worshippers are invited to gather in the Church House Lobby for a time of refreshment and fellowship, coffee, tea, juice, and our famous cookies!

+During the morning services on the first Sunday of each month, special prayers for healing and wholeness, and an opportunity for anointing and laying on of hands, are offered during the distribution of communion.
 Healing was an integral part of the ministry of Jesus, and the church has been called to continue this discipline as one dimension of its concern for the wholeness of its people.
-The church enacts this ministry through services for healing and wholeness, recognizing that it is a gift of God through the power of the Holy Spirit.
+The church enacts this ministry, recognizing that it is a gift of God through the power of the Holy Spirit.